kryptobi/database-easy-log/README.md

 ### Configuration
 First things first.
 Before we can use the framework, we have to create a migration-script and configure the entity model-builder.
-Your migration-script and model-builder which you created should look like this:
+Your migration-script and model-builder which you have to created should look like this:

 ```csharp
 public void Configure(EntityTypeBuilder<LogEntry> builder)